-- Along with the secretion of a considerable amount of dopamine, neurotransmitters and hormones that result in joy, affection, and care are also produced. - John Bowlby: Bonding is created through "falling in love" and maintained through "loving". - Parental love and love between adults both include eye gazing, hand holding, caressing, smiling, etc. - Hormones and neurotransmitters like serotonin, oxytocin, vasopressin, and natural internal tranquilizers strengthen parental behavior and emotional connections between parents and children. - Oxytocin reduces anger and fear that is produced in the amygdala, and therefore leads to positive affects.
+- Along with the secretion of a considerable amount of dopamine, neurotransmitters and hormones that result in joy, affection, and care are also produced. - Emotional connection is created through "love" and maintained through "affection". - Parental love and love between adults both include eye gazing, hand holding, caressing, smiling, etc. - Hormones and neurotransmitters like serotonin, oxytocin, vasopressin, and natural internal tranquilizers strengthen parental behavior and emotional connections between parents and children. - Oxytocin reduces anger and fear that is produced in the amygdala, and therefore leads to positive affects.

-Falling in love with the child
+The theory of falling in love with the child

-Self-attachment hypothesis: The process of falling in love with the child through singing to him/her happy love songs while looking at childhood pictures leads to the secretion of dopamine in the brain's reward center, which in turn leads to hope and motivation for carrying out the self-attachment protocols.
+Self-attachment theory: The process of falling in love with the child through singing him/her happy love

-• The secretion of dopamine also leads to the secretion of serotonin, oxytocin, and vasopressin, which prepare us for loving and taking care of the child.
+- songs while looking at childhood pictures leads to the secretion of dopamine in the brain's reward center, which in turn leads to hope and motivation for carrying out the other self-attachment protocols. - The secretion of dopamine also leads to the secretion of serotonin, oxytocin, and vasopressin, which prepare us for loving and taking care of the child.